DavidBK/shampoo/Node/Call-Of-Duty.md

 5. Advanced: Add https protocol support to your application. (optional)

-## Task 7 - Make it scalable (Advanced)

-1. What will happen if you add more soldiers and duties?
-Make your app work with 1,000,000 soldiers and duties in the DB.

-    You may use this concepts:

-    - indexing
-    - pagination
-    - cache

-2. What is the performance of your app?

-    Make a load test to your app.

-## Task 8 - Extend query parameters (optional)
+## Task 7 - Extend query parameters (optional)

 1. Extend the `/soldiers` and `/duties` routes functionality to multiple parameters search query.

-    For example: A request to `/duties?name=Hagnash&soldiers=['Mishel', 'Shir']` should return all *"Hagnash"* duties that contains both Mishel and Shir.
-(Note that a Hagnash duty that was scheduled with Mishel, Shir and David should also be returned).
+    For example: A request to `/duties?name=Hagnash&soldiers=['Mishel', 'Shir']` should return all *"Hagnash"* duties that contains both "Mishel" and "Shir".
+(Note that a "Hagnash" duty that was scheduled with "Mishel", "Shir" and "David" should also be returned).

 2. Extend the he `/soldiers` and `/duties` routes to accept sorting queries also with desire order.